userfront/guide/all/guide/toolkit/build-password-reset-form-html.md

 ::::: row
 ::::left

-Create your password reset form with whatever HTML elements you want.
+Create your password reset form with the elements you want to use.

 In this case, we've added: